Planar Point Sets Determine Many Pairwise Crossing Segments: Introduction

 (ii) There exists an absolute constant $c$ such that any geometric graph with $n$ vertices and at least $n^{2-\eps}$ edges with $\eps>(\log n)^{-2/3}$ has at least $n^{1-c\sqrt\eps}$ pairwise crossing edges. \end{theorem}

-Ignoring the specific order of the error term part (i) of the theorem implies the existence of $n^{1-o(1)}$ pairwise crossing edges in a complete geometric graph with $n$ vertices, while part (ii) implies the same in {\em all} geometric graphs with $n$ vertices and $n^{2-o(1)}$ edges.
+Ignoring the specific order of the error term, part (i) of the theorem implies the existence of $n^{1-o(1)}$ pairwise crossing edges in a {\it complete} geometric graph with $n$ vertices, while part (ii) implies the same in {\em all} geometric graphs with $n$ vertices and $n^{2-o(1)}$ edges.
+Both parts of the theorem will follow from Lemma~\ref{4+} presented in Section~\ref{3rd}, which is the heart of our argument.

-Our proof of Theorem \ref{Thm:Main} is fully algorithmic.
+Our proof of Theorem \ref{Thm:Main} is fully constructive.
 The crossing segments can be found by an efficient algorithm whose running time is near-quadratic in $n$ for complete or dense geometric graphs.
 Our construction heavily relies on the assumption that the segments are straight, but otherwise it is fairly robust.
-Below we briefly sketch the key underlying ideas of our proof of Theorem \ref{Thm:Main}.
+Below we briefly sketch the main ideas of our proof of Theorem \ref{Thm:Main}.

-The main observation of Aronov et al. \cite{CrossingFamilies} was that any $n$-point set $V$ in general position in the plane contains a pair of subsets $A$ and $B$, each of cardinality $\Omega\left(\sqrt{n}\right)$ that can be separated by a line, and so that all the points in $B$ see the points in $A$ in the same order, and vice versa.
-Such a pair $A,B\subset V$ is called {\it avoiding}, and its properties are reviewed in Section \ref{3rd}.
-Connecting each point of $A$ to the ``opposite'' point of $B$, we obtain a family of $\Omega\left(\sqrt{n}\right)$ pairwise crossing segments.
-Valtr \cite{Va2} showed that, for certain instances of $V$, one cannot find an avoiding pair with $|A|=|B|$ greater than some constant times $\sqrt{n}$.
+The main observation of Aronov et al. \cite{CrossingFamilies} was that any $n$-point set $V$ in general position in the plane contains a pair of subsets, $A$ and $B$, each of cardinality $|A|=|B|=\Omega\left(\sqrt{n}\right)$ that can be separated by a line, and so that all the points in $B$ see the points in $A$ in the same order, and vice versa.
+Such a pair $A,B\subset V$ is called {\it avoiding}, and its properties are reviewed in Subsection \ref{Posets}.
+Connecting each point of $A$ to the ``opposite'' point of $B$, we obtain a family of $m=\Omega\left(\sqrt{n}\right)$ pairwise crossing segments; see Figure \ref{Fig:Avoidance}.
+Valtr \cite{Va2} showed that, for certain instances of $V$, one cannot find an avoiding pair with $m$ greater than some constant times $\sqrt{n}$.

+The key insight that allows us to get around this barrier is that we do not necessarily have to find two {\em avoiding} point sets in order to complete our proof.
+We can still proceed, albeit in a somewhat trickier manner, if we can find two $m$-element sets, $A$ and $B$, with $m$ close to $n$, which are ``nearly avoiding'' in the following sense.
+The points of $A$ are separated from the points of $B$ by a line, and all points of $B$ see the points in $A$ in the same ``approximate'' order and {\em vice versa}.
+More precisely, we will introduce two partial orders $<_B$ on $A$ and $<_A$ on $B$ with only $o\left(m^2\right)$ incomparable pairs.
+To obtain such a nearly avoiding pair $(A,B)$ with $|A|=|B|=\Omega\left(n^{1-o(1)}\right)$, we use the $\epsilon$-net machinery from computational geometry \cite{M}.